Dominik Fitz: Minnesota United

 On 21 August 2025, Fitz signed a four-and-a-half year deal with Major League Soccer side Minnesota United.

+Wolfsberger AC

+On 27 August 2026, Fitz joined Wolfsberger AC on loan for the 2026–27 season, returning to Austria.

 International career

 Fitz was selected to participate in the European Under-17 Championship in 2016 with the Austria under-17 team.
 Without being a starter, he took part in each of his teams matches, which reached the quarter-finals, beaten by the future winner of the competition, Portugal.

 Fitz also represented the under-18s between 2016 and 2017.
 In total he made six appearances with this group.

 On 11 October 2019, Fitz played his first match with the Austria under-21 Team, against Turkey.
 He came on in place of Christoph Baumgartner, in a 3–0 Austria victory.